Lexicon

 ORIGINAL

-The dependency chain that structures the entire trilogy's argument.
-Each equation solves a problem raised by its predecessor and creates a new one: Truth needs witnesses (epistemology — what counts as knowledge when verification is computational), Value needs work (economics — how value is created when cognition is cheap), Freedom needs receipts (politics — what liberty requires when power operates through code), and Humanity needs mercy (ethics — what remains for human judgment when the first three equations are satisfied).
-The chain is ordered: you cannot address value without settling truth, cannot address freedom without settling value, and cannot address mercy without first establishing what the verificatory apparatus shows.
-The fourth equation terminates the sequence because mercy, by definition, is what you grant despite what the record demonstrates — the point where formal systems must yield to human judgment.
+Four equations, each solving a problem raised by its predecessor and creating a new one.
+Truth needs witnesses: what counts as knowledge when verification is computational.
+Value needs work: how value is created when cognition is cheap.
+Freedom needs receipts: what liberty demands when power operates through code.
+Humanity needs mercy: what remains for human judgment when the first three equations are satisfied.
+The chain is ordered — you cannot address value without settling truth, freedom without settling value, mercy without settling freedom.
+The fourth equation terminates the sequence because mercy is what you grant despite what the record demonstrates.
+The record is complete.
+The forgiveness is not.

 The Four Touchstones